 - 16.1 The Secretary reported that this would be the main vehicle of communication to institutions investigating starting up provision needing approval under the HPO, - 16.2 It was agreed to remit this to a working group, to include Newchurch, to review the balance between information in the different operating manuals and brochures, and to review the appropriateness of the text.
-The group would be set up on 26 March 2003. - 16.3 See 13.2 above.
+The group would be set up on 26 March 2003 and the brochure would be finalised later in 2003. - 16.3 See 13.2 above.